 Nearly all cases of PE are caused by a DVT (see above).
 So, people more likely to get a PE are those prone to DVTs.
-The risk factors for DVT are explained in a separate leaflet called Deep Vein Thrombosis.
+The risk factors for DVT are explained in a separate leaflet.
 Some important risk factors are immobility, other serious illnesses, and major surgery (especially gynaecological surgery, and operations on the pelvis and legs).
-The risk of developing a DVT or PE in hospital can be greatly reduced by early mobilisation and medicine to help prevent a DVT or PE in those at particular risk.
+The risk of developing a DVT or PE in hospital can be greatly reduced by getting the patient up and walking as soon as possible.
+Medicine to help prevent a DVT or PE is also given to those at particular risk.

 How common is a pulmonary embolism?

 It is estimated that about 1 in 1,000 people have a DVT each year in the UK.
 If untreated, about 1 in 10 people with a DVT will develop a PE.
 Half of all people with a PE develop it when they are a hospital inpatient.